blablacar/terraform-provider-vaultprov/docs/resources/random_secret.md

 ### Optional

+- `force_destroy` (Boolean) If set to 'true', removing the resource will delete the secret and all versions in Vault.
+If set to 'false' or not defined, removing the resource will fail.
 - `length` (Number) The length (in bytes) of the secret.
 Default is 32.
 This information will be stored as a custom metadata under the key `secret_length`
 - `metadata` (Map of String) A map of key/value strings that will be stored along the secret as custom metadata